Xiaokang2022/Chess/README.md

 It provides a very clear picture of the game state and the current AI score.

-## Disclaimer
+> [!WARNING]

-Some of the pictures and other resources involved in the project come from the Internet and are not used for commercial purposes.
+> Some of the pictures and other resources involved in the project come from the Internet and are not used for commercial purposes.

-Please contact me for infringement: 2951256653@qq.com
+> Please contact me for infringement: 2951256653@qq.com

 ---